digitallawyer/openlegaldictionary/_definitions/scandalum-magnatum.md

 ---
 title: Scandalum Magnatum
 permalink: "/definitions/scandalum-magnatum.html"
 body: In Eng-lish law.
-Scandal or slander of great men or nobles, words* spoken ln derogation of a peer, a Judge, or other great oflicer of the realm, for which an action lies, though it is uow rarely resorted to.
+Scandal or slander of great men or nobles, words* spoken in derogation of a peer, a Judge, or other great oflicer of the realm, for which an action lies, though it is uow rarely resorted to.
 3 Bi.
 Comm.
 123; 3 Steph.
 Comm.
   473. This ofTense has not existed in America since the formation of the United States.